BKlemm/enterprise-stack/README.md

 * Eventsourcing of your aggregates (does we need auditing anymore?) - (Axon)
 * Frontend Domain Driven Boundaries (encapsulate with shell pattern) - (nx)
 * JWT Token authorization, with an iam database structure
+* Switching relation databases to no-sql without change any code

+### Tipps and Tricks

+* Don't use Mapping files for your models, first of all spring boot, will per default not read such files and it's in java not recommended, because of the jpa and their abstraction.
+If you want somehow else a persistence mapping file, you have to override this behaviour by your self...or you can also switch to php :-)

 ## How to use